List of awards and nominations received by Peter Capaldi

 Peter Capaldi is a Scottish actor and director.
 Capaldi's first onscreen appearances was in the 1982 film, Living Apart Together.'
 He rose to prominence for his performances as Malcolm Tucker in The Thick of It and In the Loop, and as the Twelfth Doctor in Doctor Who.
 Capaldi's first nomination was in 1993 at BAFTA Scotland where he won "Best Actor" for the film Soft Top Hard Shoulder.

 Between 1993 and 1995, Capaldi was nominated and won seven awards for his short film, Franz Kafka's It's a Wonderful Life, including a BAFTA Film Award and an Academy Award.
 From 2006 to 2013 Capaldi was nominated four times for Best Male Comedy Performance at the BAFTA TV Awards for The Thick of It, winning once in 2010.
-In 2009, he won "Best Acting Performance in Film" at the BAFTA Film Awards for his performance as Tucker in In The Loop.

 For his narration of audiobooks, Capaldi has been awarded three AudioFile Earphones awards, one in 2005 for Witch Hunt and two in 2019 for Watership Down and Sputnik's Guide to Life on Earth.
 In 2014 for his work on Doctor Who, Capaldi won a GQ Man of the Year Award for "TV personality of the Year".
 In 2022, Capaldi was honoured with an award for "Outstanding Contribution to Film & Television" at the Scottish BAFTAs.